 This book's text runs 224 pages, divided into six chapters.

 Appendix A describes the Attractor Software.

+Appendix B is titled Analytical Contents.
+There's probably a name for this feature in a book, but I haven't seen it before and don't know what it's called.
 I do like it, though!
 It strikes me as a cross between an outline and a table of contents.
 You can track down an idea hierarchically, rather than trying to recall specifically the name of something as you must with an index.

 After Appendix B is a short piece that has the bios of the principals at Columbia University's International Center for Cooperation and Conflict Resolution (ICCCR).

 You may be wondering why the reviews here are any different from the hundreds of "reviews" posted online.
 Notice the quotation marks?

 I've been reviewing books for sites like Amazon for many years now, and it dismays me that Amazon found it necessary to post a minimum word count for reviews.
 It further dismays me that it's only 20 words.
 If that's all you have to say about a book, why bother?

 And why waste everyone else's time with such drivel?
 As a reader of such reviews, I feel like I am being told that I do not matter.
 The flippancy of people who write these terse "reviews" is insulting to the authors also, I would suspect.